-Gold-Filled vs. Gold Plated Jewelry
+Gold-Filled vs. Gold Plated Jewelry | GLDN

 - Will it last?

-• Can we make it affordable so it's accessible to everyone?
+- Can we make it affordable so it's accessible to everyone?

 - Will we be proud of the craftsmanship and how it was made?

-How Gold Filled is Made
+How Gold-Filled Jewelry is Made

+What does gold-filled mean?
 With gold-filled jewelry, the process involves mechanically bonding the gold to the core through extreme pressure and heat.
 It results in a more resilient exterior that’s not prone to flaking or cracking.